Ride El Hefe 2015 - 2012 Review by The Good Ride

 2014 Ride El Hefe Changes.

 3. The coolest thing is Ride created a mini disc mount.
-Now there is a reduced dead spot under foot and as a result there is more response.
+Now there is a reduced dead spot underfoot and as a result, there is more responsive.
 Most of the binding doesn’t touch the board now which makes for great edge to edge as well as tip to tail response.

-Adjustability: Ride does a great job with adustability and it’s very easy to dial out most of your binding with out a tool.
+Adjustability: Ride does a great job with adjustability and it’s very easy to dial out most of your binding without a tool.